sdavila210/Sarah-Davila-Portfolio/README.md

 ## Usage

 To use this webpage, you can click the navigation links in the header, and you can review the information in each section.
 About me takes you to the section describing a little bit about myself.
 Work will take you to a list of my current projects.
-The largest project is has a working link which will direct you to the github repository for that project.
+The largest project has a working link which will direct you to the github repository for that project.
 The other 4 projects are just placeholder images for now.
 Finally, contact me will take you to the footer where there are links that provide information with the best ways to contact me.

 ## Assets